3 Tips to Optimize Your Safe Streets and Roads for All (SS4A) Action Plan Application

 Safe Streets and Roads for All (SS4A) dominated headlines in the road safety space when it was announced in 2022.

-The $5 billion grant program is an eagerly anticipated source of funding and a core component of the U.S. Department of Transportation’s (USDOT) strategy to achieve zero roadway deaths across the country.
+Established under the Bipartisan Infrastructure Law (BIL), the $5 billion SS4A discretionary grant program is a core component of the U.S. Department of Transportation’s (USDOT) strategy to reduce roadway deaths across the country.
 The program represents a shift to the Safe System approach, which underpins Vision Zero, and a commitment to helping communities prioritize safety.

-The USDOT released several FAQs and resources for applicants, which is worth taking a look at if you are making an application.
+The USDOT released several FAQs and resources for applicants, which are worth taking a look at if you are making an application.

 In this blog, we discuss: